wujameszj/divide_and_conquer/README.md

 This repo contains the code used for the [DREAMING](https://dreaming.grand-challenge.org) challenege in ISBI 2024.
 Also, this repo includes a subset of files originally from a private repo.
-If you notice any files that are missing, please let me know.
+If you notice any files that are missing, please let us know.

-Left : input video
+Left : input video<br>

-Center : Baseline
+Center : Baseline<br>
 Right : Ours

 <table>